 For the last 10 years every vehicle to win the famous Le mans 24-hour race has done so with a diesel engine

 There you have it, the many advantages of owning a diesel truck, car or generator for that matter.
-If you want to know anything else at all about diesel engines, contact those in the know, Noordman Diesel.
+If you want to know anything else at all about diesel engines, contact us on the form below.